The-Crocop/pyaes256/README.md

 ### Encryption

-Then execute it with: `pyaes256 encrypt --input "myplaintext"`
+Then execute it with: `pyaes256 encrypt myplaintext`

 Then give it a password and confirm.
 You can optionally specify a `--password <mypassword>` argument.